Group 1: Studies in First Language & Literature

 In this respect, a systems approach is particularly effective, and students will be expected to use this approach in the analysis and interpretation of their data.

-An extended essay (EE) in global politics gives students an opportunity to undertake an in-depth analysis of a significant, contemporary global political issue.
+An EE in Global Politics gives students an opportunity to undertake an in-depth analysis of a significant, contemporary global political issue.

 The outcome should be a substantial, coherent and structured essay that utilizes relevant key concepts, theoretical foundations and approaches to global politics to effectively answer a specific research question.